AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - Rules with `$redirect` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and AdGuard for Safari.
 - `$redirect` in uBlock Origin supports specifying priority, e.g. `$redirect=noopjs:42`.
 AdGuard does not support it and instead just discards the priority postfix.
-- In AdGuard Browser Extension MV3 extension, allowlist rules with `$redirect` are not supported.
+- In [AdGuard Browser Extension for Chrome MV3](/general/adguard-browser-extension/mv3-version), allowlist rules with `$redirect` are not supported.

 :::